 Deutsch: Dehydrierung / Español: Deshidratación / Português: Desidratação / Français: Déshydratation / Italiano: Disidratazione

 Dehydration in the travel context refers to a condition that occurs when the body loses more fluids than it takes in, leading to an imbalance that can impair physical and mental functions.
-This is a common risk for travellers, particularly in hot climates, during long flights, or when engaging in strenuous activities such as hiking or sightseeing.
+This is a common risk for travellers, particularly in hot climates, during long flights, or when engaging in strenuous activities such as hiking or Sightseeing.

 Description